 The cost of marine plywood, also known as extruded marine plywood, marine paneling, and marine ply, has been steadily rising in recent years.
 The issue is that it is not only the cost of marine plywood that has increased, but marine plywood itself is also changing.
 For example, the type of species used to make marine plywood has changed in the past 10 years.
 They made the old generation of marine plywood from a specific species of trees.
 A new generation of marine plywood is being made using different trees and even different species of wood.
 After the change in species, the new generation of marine plywood is still more expensive than the old one.
+You can route plywood.

 Standard plywood makes good marine plywood if you make it waterproof.
 It is of the same adhesive that bonds the core and plywood veneer sheets together.